lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 As another example, in order to approve a Marketplace Product subscription request, you would need to know the API to call and the payload.
 Instead you can use the *ApproveSubscriptionFromSubscription* Service and simply pass in the subscription object (which is also the body.payload property of a subscription webhook) and two variables to the Service to approve/reject the request.
 ![](https://i.imgur.com/2boFo1f.png)

-The current list of services are:
+A partial list of Services are:
-* *AmplifyWebhookPayloadParser* - Amplify webhook payload parser
+* *AmplifySubscriptionWebhookPayloadParser* - Amplify Subscription webhook payload parser
 * *ApproveSubscriptionFromSelfLink* - Approve subscription from a selfLink
 * *ApproveSubscriptionFromSubscription* - Approve subscription using a subscription object
 * *GetMarketplaceFromSubscription* - Get the full marketplace object from a subscription object